 I wasn’t a beginner when I decided to buy a clone Strat and had tried almost every single possible Strat copy in my country, from Jay Turser to Stagg, Squier, Cort and many others.
 But eventually, I went for the SX SST62 model, 60’s Strat clone while being aware of the fact that I would be spending money on this instrument in order to make it function right.

 Before we dive into more details about SX SST62 and possible mods you should consider, let’s hear it in action.
 Note that, this first video is a standard, pretty long and non-biased guitar video review that we used to make regularly and naturally this SX SST62 is not a modded one, stock, out of the box with essential setup!

 SX SST62 Strat Review & Sound Demo (no talking)

-I totally remember the moment when I plugged this beautiful Candy Apple Red finish SX SS62 into Marshall JVM205C valve amp (Recorded with a single Shure SM57 microphone).
-It was one of the cheapest guitars available and the closest sounding one to an original Fender Stratocaster.
+I totally remember the moment when I plugged this beautiful Candy Apple Red finish SX SS62 into a Marshall JVM205C valve amp (Recorded with a single Shure SM57 microphone).
+It was one of the cheapest guitars available and the closest-sounding one to an original Fender Stratocaster.
 Here you are;

 When I bought my SX SS62 Stratocaster, I aimed to replace the basic parts first such as the problematic nut, string trees, bridge, tremolo block, tuners and of course, stock strings that were real crap! 🙂